 |

-Pantelis Probonas (@pprobonas) is a PhD candidate in Social Anthropology at the University of Thessaly.
-He is working on a multi-sited ethnography about the politics of death and the disposal of refugees' dead bodies at the EU frontier.
+Pantelis ProbonasPantelis Probonas (he/him) (@pprobonas) is a PhD candidate in Social Anthropology at the University of Thessaly.
+His doctoral thesis is a multi-sited ethnography about the politics of death and the disposal of refugees' dead bodies at the EU frontier.
 Theoretically, he is mostly interested in the body, politics of life and death, medical anthropology, borders and borderlands.
+He also works as a journalist and his articles and writing pieces have been published in several Greek media.
+He is one of the founding members of PSL and has been involved in desinging each year's concepts, coordinating and facilitating large part of PSL's activities.

 |